sudhakarketha/store/README.md

 - **Database Connection Issues**: Ensure that the DATABASE_URI environment variable is correctly set and that the database is accessible from Render's servers.
 - **Build Failures**: Check the build logs for any errors.
 Common issues include missing dependencies or incorrect file paths.
-  - If you encounter Pillow installation errors, the application uses Pillow 9.5.0 which is more compatible with Render's build environment.
+   - If you encounter Pillow installation errors, the application now uses a pre-built Pillow wheel (version 8.4.0) which is installed separately in the build script to avoid compilation issues.
 - **Application Errors**: Check the application logs in the Render dashboard for detailed error messages.

 ## Project Structure